 Are you ready to discover what is the best digital piano under $1000 is?
 Well, let’s start examining these beautiful instruments!

-Below, please take a look at some of our favorite digital pianos currently available for sale:
+Below, please take a look at some of the best selling digital pianos currently available:

 Let’s start with one of the most important things when considering to buy a digital piano: the sound.
 And here, it’s a very strong fight between five great sounding models, but there are at least three products that shine more than their rivals: the Casio PX5S, Kawai ES-100 and the Yamaha P-115.